- Westmont Assessment Organizational Chart

-The Faith-Learning Faculty Roudtable project supported by the Lilly Fellows Small Grant was initiated in fall 2012.
+The Faith-Learning Faculty Roundtable project supported by the Lilly Fellows Small Grant was initiated in fall 2012.
 The project is directed by Dr.Tatiana Nazarenko.
-Click here to retrieve the Faith Learning Question form we are using for data collection in Fall 2012.
+Click here to read Tatiana's report.

 In 2011-2012, we assessed student learning in relation to the Competence in Written Communication Institutional Learning Outcome: